 If a project will have an adverse effect on an historic bridge, efforts are made to minimize the effects through redesign of the project.
 If an adverse effect cannot be avoided a Memorandum of Agreement is negotiated outlining measures to mitigate the effects of the project on the resource.

 Mitigation typically includes archival photographs, and preparation of a thorough history and detailed written description, which are then archived at the state or national level depending upon the range of significance.
+Electronic copies (i.e., .PDF files) of MoDOT historic bridge mitigation reports are available at http://library.modot.mo.gov/RDT/Reports/historicbridges/_Index_to_Historic_Bridge_Reports.htm.
+Not all of the historic bridge reports are listed here since electronic versions have not yet been created for some older documents.
 Mitigation also may include marketing and advertisement for adaptive reuse at the existing location or at a new location, dismantling and storing the bridge for future use on another site, or salvaging important historical components of the bridge for reuse as educational or interpretive materials, or reusing salvaged components on other similar historic bridges in need of rehabilitation.
 An article in MoDOT's Spring 2002 issue of Pathways magazine, "For a Free Bridge Call MoDOT" describes how historic bridges can be given a new function.

-General information can be found at the Historic Bridges of the Midwest website and at A Context for Common Historic Bridge Types.
+General information can be found at the Bridge Hunter website and at A Context for Common Historic Bridge Types.
 Additional information is provided in the MoDOT brochure, Historic Bridges and Transportation Projects in Missouri.
 It is also available in a print version for downloading.